Act 53 of 2020 Best Practices Guide

 • Adulteration of Medical Marijuana

-• Unlawful acts under the Pharmacy Act
+• Criminal Offenses under Section 8 of the Pharmacy Act

 • Criminal attempt, criminal conspiracy or criminal solicitation to commit any of the offenses listed above.